ixxus/eyp-python/README.md

 ## Module Description

-this module provides a resource for managing pip modules
+this module provides a type for managing pip modules

 ## Setup

 ### What python affects

 * installs python and python-pip
-* adds a resource for pip module management: **pythonpip**
+* adds a type for pip module management: **pythonpip**

 ### Setup Requirements **OPTIONAL**